 Ensuring individual choice is important when making someone feel at home.
-You will need to be need to be flexible and consider things that may be different to what you always do.
+You will need to be flexible and consider things that may be different to what you always do.
 Not sure what choices to offer?
 Just ask your prospective and new members!
 Giving a new member the choice of how they wish to participate is empowering.

 What should you do after the first visit?